Disclaimer

 • Risk of agranulocytosis (check baseline FBC, but no need for monitoring as the risk is sudden and unpredictable)

-• Risk of congenital malformations (thus avoid in pregnancy and women of childbearing potential)
+• Risk of congenital malformations (thus avoided in women trying to conceive and during the first 20 weeks of pregnancy)

 • Risk of acute pancreatitis (rare but serious) (if acute pancreatitis develops, stop carbimazole immediately and permanently)